convos-chat/convos/blog/_posts/2019-12-24-merry-christmas-and-happy-uploading.md

 <a href="/public/screenshots/2019-12-24-upload.png"><img src="/public/screenshots/2019-12-24-upload.png" alt="Picture of Convos upload icon"></a>

-Either will result in a link being inserted into the message input.
+Either will result in a link being inserted into the message input field.
 Clicking on send afterwards will share the file with the person/people in the conversation.
-The link will work for anyone who has it, meaning it's not password protected.
-The reason for that is to make sure non-convos-users can see it as well.
+The link is not password protected, so non-convos users can see it as well.

-Uploading text files will result in a paste being created, just like how it works when you paste long messages or many lines into the message input.
+Uploading text files will create a paste, just like when you insert a long message or many lines into the message input field.

-Uploading an image will result in a small thumbnail that you can click on to see it in full size.
+Uploading an image will result in a clickable thumbnail.

-See the [config page](/doc/config.html#convos_max_upload_size) to see how to configure the max upload size, in case 40MB (the default) is not what you want.
+The maximum upload size is 40MB by default.
+The [config page](/doc/config.html#convos_max_upload_size) has details on how to change this value

 ## A codebase full of promises